-The board held six meetings in 2011.
-Each director attended at least 75 percent of the meetings of the board and the committees of the board on which he or she served during 2011.
-As a group, the directors' meeting attendance averaged 96 percent for the year.
+The board held nine meetings in 2010.
+Each director attended at least 75 percent of the meetings of the board and the committees of the board on which he or she served during 2010.
+As a group, the directors' meeting attendance averaged 98 percent for the year.

 The company encourages, but does not require, its directors to attend the annual meeting of stockholders.
-Last year, all ten of our directors attended the annual meeting.
+Last year, all ten of our directors, including D. A. Wilson, who was a nominee initially elected at that annual meeting, attended the annual meeting.